mspencedm/Software-Dev-DnD/Locations/Eldertop.md

 Elowen Songweaver is not just a bard but a living embodiment of the enchantment that Eldertop represents.
 Her performances in The Sylvan Haven Tavern offer a window into the city's deep connection to the natural world, the fey, and the magic that surrounds it, making her a cherished figure in the city.

 </details>

+#### Menu

+The Sylvan Haven's menu offers a taste of the extraordinary flavors and mystical ingredients found in the City of Celestial Tears, making it a perfect place to savor both the culinary delights and the enchanting ambiance of Arventia.

+##### Appetizers

+Sylvan Greens Salad: A fresh mix of wild greens, herbs, and foraged forest mushrooms, drizzled with a honey and herb vinaigrette.

+Eldertop Elixirs: A platter of miniature enchanted potions paired with crispy root vegetable chips, perfect for a magical snack.

+Arcane Ale Soup: A hearty broth made with a special blend of arcane ales, featuring chunks of tender roasted meats and root vegetables.

+##### Main Courses

+Enchanted Forest Stew: A savory stew filled with game meat, wild herbs, and enchanted vegetables.
+Served with artisan bread.

+Sylvan Truffle Risotto: Creamy risotto made with rare Sylvan truffles, garden herbs, and a hint of citrus zest.

+Celestial Salmon: Grilled salmon fillet infused with celestial seasonings, accompanied by a side of roasted root vegetables and celestial herb butter.

+##### Desserts:

+Astral Berry Tart: A delicate pastry shell filled with a medley of celestial berries and topped with a sprinkle of stardust sugar.

+Eldertop Eclair: A light and airy pastry filled with enchanting custard and glazed with a velvety dark chocolate.

+Starlight Sorbet: A refreshing sorbet made with ethereal fruit flavors, perfect for cleansing the palate after a satisfying meal.

+##### Beverages:

+Starfall Cider: A crisp and slightly effervescent apple cider infused with celestial fruits and herbs.

+Moonlit Mead: A sweet mead made from the nectar of local moonflowers, served in a goblet.

+Arcane Brews: A selection of brewed concoctions, featuring various flavors and magical infusions for those seeking a unique taste.

+##### Specialty Cocktails
+Eldertop Elixir: A shimmering blue concoction mixed with a blend of arcane spirits and garnished with a glowing twist of citrus peel.

+Cosmic Confusion: A layered cocktail of celestial liqueurs, each representing a different planet in the Arventian cosmos.

+Sylvan Serenity: A green elixir made with forest herbs and hints of wildflower honey, served in a charming, ivy-twined glass.

+Akron's Aegis: Named after the god of creation, this cocktail is a vibrant mix of sparkling celestial spirits, with a touch of honey and a twist of lemon.
+Served with a crystalline stirrer reminiscent of Akron's divine influence.

 ### Wildwood Marketplace